voodootikigod/login.js/readme.md

     excludes: an array of either strings or regular expressions that describe paths that do not require login.
-An array can also be provided as an element where the first item must be a string or regular expression describing the paht and the remaining elements list the excluded methods (GET, POST, PUT, DELETE).
+An array can also be provided as an element where the first item must be a string or regular expression describing the path and the remaining elements list the excluded methods (GET, POST, PUT, DELETE).
     Default: the simple array of ['/login', '/logout']